 - Ask caregivers about directions for eating and drinking.

-- You may need to take medicines to clean out your bowel before the surgery, such as magnesium citrate.
+- You may need to take medicines to clean out your bowel before the surgery.

 - You may be given medicine to help you sleep.

 The day of your surgery:

 - You may be given an enema (liquid medicine put in your rectum) to help clean out your bowel.

 - Ask your caregiver before you take any medicine on the day of your surgery.
 Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.
 Caregivers will check that your medicines will not interact poorly with the medicine you need for surgery.

 - An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
 Tell caregivers if you or anyone in your family has had a problem with anesthesia in the past.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 WHAT WILL HAPPEN: